JemRF/RF-Documentation/pages/wifidocs/wifi-rf-relay.md

 * Powered either by USB Mini cable and USB power supply, or battery connection (2.5V to 3.5V) via the 2 pin battery connection plug
 * Upgrades are done over the air using the Update button or can be done manually done using a 3.3V FTDI cable

+## Features
+* Easy to configure web interface.
+No programming or soldering skills required.
+You do not need the internet to configure the device.
+Connect to it directly from any WIFI device (e.g. PC, phone tablet…)
+* Supports both Celsius or Fahrenheit temperature conversion Powered either by USB Mini cable (4.5V DC to 7V DC input) or battery connection (2.5V to 3.5V) via the 2 pin battery connection plug
+* The device supports dual WIFI mode allowing it to be WIFI access point and a WIFI client at the same time.
+A WIFI access point advertises itself through an SSID and can be connected to via any device or computer that has WIFI.
+* The Sensor List tab will show sensor that the WiFi Relay and heard and forwarded to the server.
+See Example below:
+{% include image.html file="sensorlist.png" alt="WiFi Gateway Sensor List" %}

+## Required, but not included:

+* Mini USB cable and power supply (older cell phones used mini USB, so you may already have one in the bottom of a drawer).
+* Any USB power supply will work, 5 volts, 1 Amp or greater.

 ## Setup Details
 The configuration page for the WiFi Gateway is very similar to the WiFi IoT Sensor.